 I know it's a strange question, but I have to ask, because in my mind they do.
 When they screw up royally (pun intended) it seems to me that the vast majority of people will do their best to cover up the indecency due to the celebrity and pedestal to which said princess has been… Continue reading Do Princesses Get Special Treatment?

 Aurelia's Virtual Book Club will be reviewing The Beauty Thief tomorrow morning: Thursday, April 30th, 2015 at 10 AM PST (or Pacific Daylight Time, as it were...?)
 I'll be there!
-Here are the links to attend: GOOGLE+ Hangouts YouTube RIGHT HERE: or it will be available on Aurelia's website/blog, too!
-I don't know about you, but… Continue reading The Beauty Thief in Review with Aurelia’s Virutal Book Club
+Here are the links to attend: YouTube RIGHT HERE: I don't know about you, but I'm looking forward to finding out how Aurelia's reading of The… Continue reading The Beauty Thief in Review with Aurelia’s Virutal Book Club